-- CIM issues for the most part require resolution by the IEC WG13 responsible for the CIM standard, so resolutions were not reached and these are open issues. - NERC CPSM profile issues are suggestions to the DEWG for changes to improve interoperability or for adopting conventions about how to constrain the flexibility in the CIM model for consistent use in exchanging power system models. - Tool issues were resolved. - Sample model file problems for the most part were corrected and revised on the spot, uploaded to the LAN server, and used for retest.
+- CIM issues for the most part require resolution by the IEC WG13 responsible for the CIM standard, so resolutions were not reached and these are open issues. - NERC CPSM profile issues are suggestions to the DEWG for changes to improve interoperability or for adopting conventions about how to constrain the flexibility in the CIM model for consistent use in exchanging power system models. - A Tool issue remains unresolved the ability of the Validator to operate on the large models. - Sample model file problems for the most part were corrected and revised on the spot, uploaded to the LAN server, and used for retest.
 However, in some cases, the suppliers of the models will be asked to make revisions before the next set of tests. - Product issues are up to the participants to resolve.